zengsihang/zengsihang.github.io/_pages/about.md

   - KTH Royal Institute of Technology, Sweden

 # News
-- Jul 2023: Our paper **"Hierarchical Pretraining for Biomedical Term Embeddings"** is accepted by CIBB 2023 as an oral presentation.
+- Jul 2023: Our paper **"Hierarchical Pretraining for Biomedical Term Embeddings"** is accepted by Conference on Computational Intelligence Methods for Bioinformatics & Biostatistics (CIBB) 2023 as an oral presentation.
 - Jun 2023: I'm graduated from Tsinghua University with a B.Eng. degree in Electronic Engineering and a B.S. minor degree in Statistics.
 - May 2022: Our paper **"Automatic Biomedical Term Clustering by Learning Fine-grained Term Representations"** is accepted by ACL 2022 BioNLP Workshop as a poster presentation.